Who are the twelve tribes in James 1:1? Where did they migrate and where did they end up? Did they cross the Caucasus mountains?

 The Old Testament tells us the Jews (Israel) were deported into Egypt (Exodus 1:1-15), Babylon (2 Kings 24) and Rome (Romans 1:7; 15:3-4).
 We know from historical records that many of the Jews returned to Israel after their 70 years of captivity in Babylon (Jeremiah 29:8-10; Daniel 9:2) but not all.
 Historical records also indicate the Jews were forcibly deported and voluntarily emigrated to Egypt and Greece.
 James 1:1 refers to this as the tribes who were “dispersed.”
 The Greek word for “dispersed” is diaspora.
 This word simply means ‘scattered.”
 Today we know there are Jews in almost every part of the world.
 They also crossed the Caucasus mountains which are north of the modern country of Turkey and just inside the border of Russia.

 God has scattered His special people, Israel, throughout the world because of their sin (Jeremiah 25:8-9).
-But God has already started to gather His people back to Palestine as evidenced by the revival of the nation of Israel.
+But God has already started to gather His people back to the Promised Land as evidenced by the revival of the nation of Israel.
 Scripture tells us that God will bring them back together during the millennial kingdom (Zechariah 8:7-8).

 Reference Links:Who is a Jew?